influxdata/docs-v2/content/influxdb/cloud/security/secrets/manage-secrets/delete.md

 weight: 304
 ---

-Delete secrets using the `influx` command line interface (CLI) or the InfluxDB API.
+Delete secrets using the InfluxDB Cloud UI, `influx` command line interface (CLI) or the InfluxDB API.

+## Delete a secret using the InfluxDB Cloud UI

 ## Delete a secret using the influx CLI
 Use the [`influx secret delete` command](/influxdb/cloud/reference/cli/influx/secret/delete/)